Who are the Strictly Come Dancing 2023 couples?

 Nigel Harman and Katya Jones

-Former EastEnders actor Nigel Harman will be dancing with Katya Jones.
+Former EastEnders actor Nigel Harman is dancing with Katya Jones.
 You can find out more about him here.

 Harman, 50, is best known for playing “bad boy” Dennis Rickman on the BBC soap from 2003 to 2005.
 He has also had a career in musical theatre, having appeared in the original Mamma Mia! cast and won an Olivier Award for his role as Lord Farquaad in Shrek the Musical.